-Whenever more than one of the six traces listed above is currently displayed, the frame may be moved to the next trace by pressing the Select button (49).
+Whenever more than one of the six traces listed above is currently displayed, the frame may be moved to the next trace by pressing the Select button (55).

-HORIZONTAL POSITION knob (43) - Horizontally positions an expanded waveform and the intensified region along the source trace.
-This control is activated only after the Expand A and/or B buttons (50) have been pressed to display the expanded trace.
+HORIZONTAL POSITION knob (49)- Horizontally positions an expanded waveform and the intensified region along the source trace.
+This control is activated only after the Expand A and/or B buttons (56) (or Functions C and/or D buttons (57) when they are defined as expansions) have been pressed to display the expanded trace.
 The Horizontal Position knob allows the user to scroll continuously through a displayed waveform.

 When the waveform source is a sequence waveform, two additional options appear in the root menu.
 They can be used to change between segments of a sequence acquisition while keeping a constant expansion factor and position.
 If the buttons are pressed continuously, the display will rapidly move from one segment to the next.
-This capability can also be used with the dual zoom feature.
+This capability can also be used with the multi-zoom feature.